mdwn/mtrack/README.md

   type: program_change
   channel: 16
   program: 3

+# Light shows are MIDI files that are interpreted as DMX and sent to
+# OLA (Open Lighting Architecture).
+light_shows:
+# The universe name is used by the player to determine which OLA universe
+# to send the DMX information to.
+- universe_name: light-show
+  dmx_file: DMX Light Show.mid
+  # You can instruct the DMX engine to only recognize specific MIDI channels as
+  # having lighting data.
+If this is not supplied, all MIDI channels will be used
+  # as lighting data.
+  midi_channels:
+  - 15
+- universe_name: a-second-light-show
+  dmx_file: DMX Light Show 2.mid

 # An optional MIDI file to play along with the audio.
 midi_file: Song Automation.mid